MotivatedBlueBoy/CME538-Big-Project/README.md

 6. **Comments**: The comment count of the youtube video

-7. **Top 10 Comments**: The top 10 comment is the video separted by '|,'
+7. **Top 10 Comments**: The top 10 comment is the video separated by '|,'

 ### Movie_revenue_predictor-rfr.ipynb

 **Variable Adjustment:** Modify the data within Yearly and Additional Data.
 To let in the model take in the specific data you are interested in.

-**Output:** The result will be model and multiple graphs showing the features performances.
+**Output:** The result will be a model and multiple graphs showing the feature's performance.

 ### Movie_revenue_predictor-gbr.ipynb